Matt Ketchum (MKUltraman), digital infrastructure consultant based in Tokyo, Japan

 vs. Doing nothing

 The cost of broken systems compounds every month. ¥200K+ in redundant subscriptions.
 15+ hours/week in manual work.
 Revenue leaking through unmeasured systems.
-The audit pays for itself.
+The audit gives you a clear baseline before bigger spend.